nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 * Same version (10 or later) of PostgreSQL installed on at least two similar hosts.
 * Network connections on PostgreSQL port (tcp/5432) are allowed between database servers (both directions).
-* Network connections to PostgreSQL port (tcp/5432) are allowed from the central servers to the database servers.
+* Network connections to PostgreSQL port (tcp/5432) are allowed from the Central Servers to the database servers.

 ### PostgreSQL configuration (all database servers)